Best Quality, Best Service,

 (5) When tested to BS476 part 3, an AA fire rating was achieved.
 They comply with Australian standards.

-(6) Inspire slates are backed by a 50 year transferable limited warranty.
+(6) Inspire slates are backed by a 50 year transferable, limited warranty.

 Ridge caps, hips, slate vents, ridge vents and end caps are available in matching colours to the slates but only by special order.
+Pewter ridge caps are in stock.

 Some of our customers prefer to use terracotta ridge caps and have asked about adhesives.
 Flexipoint is certainly an option worth considering.
-Other customers prefer lead roll similar to the ridge capping used on many heritage buildings.
+Other customers prefer copper or lead roll similar to the ridge capping used on many heritage buildings.

 Compliance with Australian Building Standards - View Report